mailcampaigns/shopware-6-abandoned-cart-plugin/README.md

-# MailCampaigns - "Abandoned" cart plugin
+# MailCampaigns - "Abandoned" cart plugin for Shopware 6.6
-This [Shopware 6](https://www.shopware.com/en/products/shopware-6/) plugin allows you to automatically mark carts as "abandoned" after a configured number of seconds.
-Currently, the "abandoned" carts are only available through the custom */abandoned-cart* API endpoints.
+This [Shopware 6](https://www.shopware.com/en/products/shopware-6/) plugin adds an the `/abandoned-cart` API endpoint that allows you to retrieve shopping carts that your customers have left behind.
+After a configured number of seconds a cart can be considered as abandoned.
+It only returns carts of active known customers, that have not been converted to an order yet.
+This way you can send a reminder to your customers to complete their order.

 ## Getting started

+Either download the .zip file and upload it in your Shopware 6 Admin panel via *Extensions > My extensions > Upload extension* or install it via Composer.

 ### Composer
 This plugin is currently only available as a [Composer](https://getcomposer.org/) package